sig-net/multichain-abstract-account/README.md

    */
   async execute(executeArgs: ExecuteArgs): Promise<void> {
     /**
-     * 1. Find account based on authPath
+     * 1. Find account based on authIdentity
      * 2. Validate that account.nonce matches transaction.nonce
      * 3. Validate that authTarget exists on the account
      * 4. Validate that message contains the transaction hash